dg/ftp-php/readme.txt

 Files
 -----
 readme.txt          - This file.
-license.txt       - The license for this software (New BSD License). ftp.class.php     - The core Ftp class source. example.php       - Example.
+license.txt         - The license for this software (New BSD License). ftp.class.php       - The core Ftp class source. example.php         - Example. downloadExample.php - Example with downloading remote folder